 First-Year Seminar Mission and Goals

-The First-Year Seminar Program is a vehicle through which Middlebury College introduces first-year students to the values of a residential liberal arts education during their first semester on campus.
-Taught by regular, full-time faculty members who also serve as students' academic advisers, First-Year Seminars provide an intellectual atmosphere that encourages students to be active participants in their own learning.
-Seminars provide the opportunity for students to become acquainted with the skills which will eventually enable them to perform high quality, independent work throughout their college years and in the future as active members of their communities.
+The First-Year Seminar Program is a Middlebury's gateway to education in the liberal arts, using intensive engagement between professors and small groups of students to facilitate an intellectual transition from high school to college.
+Taught by Middlebury College faculty members who also serve as students' academic advisers, First-Year Seminars encourage students to be active participants in their own learning.
+Seminars also provide the opportunity for students to begin to acquire the writing and speaking skills that enable them to perform high quality, independent work throughout College and beyond.